open-policy-agent/gatekeeper/website/docs/metrics.md

 #### Example Log Line

-Let's say we want to know how long it takes to review a constraint kind at admission time.
-By setting the `--log-stats-admission` and watching the logs for a constraint kind `K8sRequiredLabels`, we could see a sample log line like
+To see how long it takes to review a constraint kind at admission time, enable the `--log-stats-admission` flag and watch the logs for a constraint kind `K8sRequiredLabels`,  for example:

 ```json
 {